 What Is The Price Of A New Roof In My Area?

-However, you should be aware that the breakdown for most projects is 60% labor and 40% products.
-More about the available options and their prices, pros, and cons can be found in the roofing cost guide.
+However, you should know that most projects’ breakdown is 60% labor and 40% products.
+The roofing cost guide contains more about the available options and their prices, pros, and cons.

 Labor Cost Per Square Feet

-The cost of labor for roof-related tasks ranges between $1.50 to $3 per square foot.
+The labor cost for roof-related tasks ranges between $1.50 to $3 per square foot.
 However, the price depends on the condition of the structure and the product you’re installing.

-Like we have mentioned above, overhead and labor take up 60% of the project.
+As mentioned above, overhead and labor comprise 60% of the project.
 For instance, if your project costs $100,000, at least $60,000 will go to overhead and labor.

 A roofing square is made up of one hundred square feet.
 The rate per square involves all relevant factors: